A Heart to Heart on Heritage Languages

 Published May 4, 2024

-This article is soon available in: Deutsch.
+This article is also available in: Italiano

 There are over 7000 languages in the world and almost eight billion people who speak them.
 With so much diversity, combined with the globalization of modern life, it should come as no surprise that languages (and their speakers) can end up isolated and surrounded by speakers of another language.